 This is the set I have in Midnight

-Comfort: This set is really, really comfortable.
+- Comfort: This set is really, really comfortable.
 Borderline no bra comfy.
 I only wish I had gotten a lighter color.
-I didn't realize that I gravitated towards lighter colored bras until I started this experiment....

-Sustainable Fabrics: They mostly use organic cotton and silk.
+- Sustainable Fabrics: They mostly make sustainable cotton underwear and use silk.

-Price Matches Quality: The quality on both these pieces is great.
+- Price Matches Quality: The quality of both these pieces is great.

-I love this set because it’s very much like the little black dress of undies.
+I love this set because it’s very much like the little black dress of ethical underwear.
 They can be super casual, but also very sexy.
 Which could also be the midnight color.

 This is the set I have in Pink

-Ethically Made: Made in Bali, Indonesia.
-They are really committed to ethical production allowing the tailors to work in their home and spend time with their families.
+- Ethically Made: Made in Bali, Indonesia.
+They are really committed to ethical production allowing the tailors to work in their homes and spend time with their families.